 Please be advised that normally, a candidate must successfully complete the examination within four years or being eligible to write the examination.
 The candidate may attempt the exam no more than three times.
 Mandatory upgrading is required after the second failure.

 COVID-19 Update (March 19, 2020): In light of current events related to the COVID-19 pandemic, the May 11-16, 2020 sitting of the CDRE is cancelled.
 Candidates registered for this exam sitting will receive further instructions from the NBAD Registrar within the next few weeks.
 See statement release from the Alliance of Canadian Dietetic Regulatory Bodies.

 - The exam is administered twice a year: November and May

 - The next available sitting of the exam will be in November 2020 (dates to be determined).

 - Click here to find a list of testing sites.
 Please be advised that this list is subject to change.

 Registration Deadline and Fees

-- Registration deadline (fees and documentations must be received) for the next available exam sitting: Friday, April 12, 2019
+- Registration deadline for the next available exam sitting: to be determined

 - CDRE fees: $525.00